qgis/QGIS-Documentation/source/docs/user_manual/print_composer/create_output.rst

 PDF export options
 ==================

-The |mActionSaveAsPDF| :sup:`Export as PDF` exports all the composition into a single PDF file.
+The |saveAsPDF| :sup:`Export as PDF` exports all the composition into a single PDF file.

 If you applied to your composition or any shown layer an advanced effect such as